- POSTED: 22 Jan 2014 06:52

-International diplomats and Syria's warring sides arrived Tuesday for the crucial peace conference, after months of wrangling that had threatened to derail the talks up until the last minute.
+International diplomats and Syria's warring sides arrived in Switzerland Tuesday for a crucial peace conference, after months of wrangling that had threatened to derail the talks up until the last minute.

-US Secretary of State John Kerry and Russian Foreign Minister Sergei Lavrov landed for the talks set to begin in the town of Montreux on Lake Geneva.
+US Secretary of State John Kerry and Russian Foreign Minister Sergei Lavrov landed in the country, where the peace talks begin Wednesday in the town of Montreux on Lake Geneva.

 Delegations from the Syrian opposition and the Damascus regime also made it to Montreux, after the Syrian government plane was blocked for several hours from leaving Athens airport.